 Applications such as the automotive industry uses deionised water for things such as battery tap water and cooling systems as impurities found in tap water can alter the effectiveness of the systems used.

-For further information on deionised water please browse through our website, we cannot accept any responsibility for any circumstance which arise from any information on this website being incorrect.
+For further information on the UK's best priced deionised water please browse through our website, we cannot accept any responsibility for any circumstance which arise from any information on this website being incorrect.